ichen6-gmuedu/2024Thesis_MCNDN/README.md

 Next, select a "Phone and Tablet" template that supports Java.
 This simulation uses "Empty Views Activity" template.
 Select the template, and then select "Java" in the language dropdown menu.
 Rename the project to "phone".

-Next, replace the contents of app/res/layout/activity_main.xml , app/java/com.example/phone/MainActivity.java , and app/manifests/AndroidManifest.xml with the corresponding three files in this repo: activity_main.xml, MainActivity.java, AndroidManifest.xml.
+Next, replace the contents of `app/res/layout/activity_main.xml` , `app/java/com.example/phone/MainActivity.java` , and `app/manifests/AndroidManifest.xml` in the Android SDK project files with the corresponding three files in this repo: `activity_main.xml`, `MainActivity.java`, `AndroidManifest.xml`.

 This implementation was adapted and modified from this template server socket code from Jennifer Nicholas https://www.tutorialspoint.com/sending-and-receiving-data-with-sockets-in-android